baileywickham/fuzzer/README.md

 ### Why does your project not conform to the design spec given?
 My program does not use the `--corpus-location` paramater, instead all arguments are assumed to be locations by default.
 This is because I wanted to handle having one server with multiple markov chains, and it was simplest to use all arguments as locations.

+### Can I change the location a chain is served on?
+What about using a different tokenizer?
+Well you can change both of them, but that involves changing the source code.
+Ideally, these would both be command line options, but that would take longer to impliment.
+Ideally, you could extend this server as a package, which would allow for easy modification.